 Kyoto is 530 km (335 miles) from the 3 melted-down(through) reactors and damaged nuclear fuel pools at Fukushima Daiichi Nuclear Power Station.
 Currently, the external ionising radiation(breathing the air) is at a reasonably safe level in Kyoto and is not harmful if you are only visiting for a short time.
 But there are still dangers for visitors.

 The main dangers for visitors to Kyoto or anywhere in Western Japan are:

 -what you eat and drink (internal exposure)

--contaminated disaster debris burnt and dumped in Osaka
+-contaminated disaster debris from Tohoku burnt and dumped in Osaka Bay.

 -a possible and predictable disaster caused by an earthquake, tsunami or human error at nuclear power stations located near Kyoto.
 These include Mihama, Oi, Monju, Tsuruga and Takahama.
 The reactors in Tsuruga are situated next to the Urazoko Fault, with many active fault lines running right under it.

 After initial test-burning, and despite opposition from local residents, Osaka, under the leadership of Hashimoto, will burn and dump 36000 tonnes of contaminated disaster debris from Iwate.
 100 tonnes a day will be burnt and released into the atmosphere in a city of millions of children.[3,4]

 Why is this dangerous to visitors?
 Previously, the danger for visitors to Kyoto was mostly from internal exposure from consuming products originating from Eastern Japan.
 Unless you consume products like fish from the sea stretching from Hokaido to Ibaraki, Tohoku meat products or certain kinds of radiation bio-concentraters(like mushrooms) in great amounts, a short visit would not prove dangerous.